Isn't it fun to be around someone who is complaining? Of course it isn't! Complaining is a simple way to show how selfish we are - it's all about ME!

 Most people will answer they can only control what they do or themselves.

-- “Since you can only control yourself, then you are free from trying to control or manipulate others.
+- “Since you can only control yourself, you are free from trying to control or manipulate others.

 - “So, please write Freedom underneath Choose / Create.
 Your life can be free from being controlled by what others think about you and what you think about them.
 You can be free of trying to make others do what you want and, more importantly, the past wrongs they did to you.